ojsquire/python-setup/README.md

 ```

 And select `<YOUR-NEW-KERNEL-NAME>` from the list to create a new notebook using your virtual environment.

-## Making dependencies reproducible
-TODO: talk about `requirements.txt` and alternatives.

 ## Connecting to github
 1. Set up new remote project